We work successfully with institutions that serve the poorest individuals

-While working with the Aga Khan Foundation and Selcom in Tanzania, we helped design and introduce a digital savings group product to women who earned less than $1 per day.
+While working with the Aga Khan Foundation and Selcom in Tanzania, BFA helped design and introduce a digital savings group product to women who earned less than $1 per day.
 Many of these women were illiterate.

 Our Financial Diaries in Mozambique gathered data on households earning less than $0.50 a day, and workshopped ideas with financial service providers to create innovative solutions to meet their needs.

 We also address the financial requirements of the working poor and the rising middle class

 On average, these individuals earn $5 a day: while some may earn up to $10 a day in a given area.
 Collectively, they are underserved and remain vulnerable.